Australian Institute of Health and Welfare

 Because the scope of the collection is limited to emergency departments that meet the nationally agreed criteria above, most of the data provided to the NNAPEDCD relates to emergency department care provided to people living in major cities.
 Consequently, the collection may not include data for emergency services provided in areas where the proportion of Indigenous people (compared with other Australians) may be higher than average.
 The quality of the data reported for Indigenous status in emergency departments has not been formally assessed; therefore, caution should be exercised when interpreting these data.

-The latest data quality statement for the NNAPEDCD is available at National Non-admitted Patient Emergency Department Care Database 2015–16; Quality Statement.
+The latest data quality statement for the NNAPEDCD is available at About the data.

 National Residential Mental Health Care Database (NRMHCD)